Scramble Campbell: 1994 to 2004

 1994 began a tremendous decade of touring and painting for Scramble Campbell.
 It was the 25th anniversary of Woodstock Music and Art Festival in Saugerties, New York, called Woodstock '94.
 Scramble had been commissioned to do an 18 ft x12 ft section of the Woodstock Wall surrounding concert grounds.

 Also, he was commissioned by Absolut Vodka to create an 8 ft x 40 ft Absolut Love Greenpeace solar powered mural installation in the Eco Village, which was entered into the corporate Greenpeace Collection and was displayed at the home office in Washington, D.C.
 He then worked on the Absolut Love Absolut Scramble billboard of Art & Love slogan in Seattle.
 He was at the same time commissioned to perform in Seattle at the Jazz & Yacht Club, where he live performance-painted an 8-foot x 24-foot mural of the billboard.
 The following year he was commissioned by Absolut Vodka to design the poster for Philadelphia Ballet's program called Leaps & Bounds.
 He also did performance painting and body-painted dancer that performed in front of Scramble's large mural created during the event.

 It was also at Woodstock '94 that he displayed the Ooh Noo Volkswagen Bus.

 From 1994 to 2004 Campbell was dedicated to his touring and live art.
 Ever increasing the number of shows and paintings, each year adding to his widening circle of performance painting destination dates.

-In 2003 Campbell was included in the book Extraordinary Interpretations, Florida's Self-Taught Artists by Gary Monroe.
+In 2003, Campbell was profiled in Gary Monroe’s book Extraordinary Interpretations: Florida’s Self-Taught Artists (University Press of Florida).

 Campbell made tradition of Woodstock, H.O.R.D.E., New Orleans Jazz & Heritage Festival, Lilith Tour, and every year being the featured artist at Magfest.
 Painting his original stage backdrops, props and performance painting the bands.

 In 1995 he met artist Shay Berry whom he married in, 2004.
 They moved to Colorado in 2004.

 Campbell remained active in arts advocacy from Florida to Colorado.
-In 2003 he became artist in residence at Red Rocks Amphitheatre.
-He also had his first solo show at the Red Rocks Gallery.
-Campbell was also in the Orlando City Hall Exhibit with one of his most influential artists, Carl Knickerbocker.
+By the early 2000s, Campbell began live-painting regularly at Red Rocks; he has been described as the venue’s artist-in-residence for over twenty years, and has referred to himself as the venue’s artist-in-residence since 2000.

+Campbell also paints during the annual Easter Sunrise service at Red Rocks; editorial photo coverage shows him working on site in 2018 and 2024.